robinmollah/robinmollah.github.io/source/_drafts/How-RobinEngineer-System-is-developed.md

 ## How all these are interacting

-When I publish a blog in the **Blog Website**, a Action runs to publish to GitHub pages.
+When I publish a blog in the **Blog Website**, a GitHub Action runs to publish to GitHub pages.
 The same action also notifies about the last posts to the portfolio website and downloads and runs a program to edit my GitHub Profile.